Early Lithuanian Heraldry

 Rebis

-The columns are supposedly derived from the gates of the castle at Trakai Peninsula, which was built by Kęstutis between 1350–1377.
-The castle was an important defensive fortification against the invasions of neighboring Teutonic Knights.
+The columns are supposedly derived from the castle gates at Trakai Peninsula, which Kęstutis built between 1350–1377.
+The castle was an important defensive fortification against the invasions of neighbouring Teutonic Knights.
 The symbol continued to be featured prominently in Lithuanian symbolism well into modern times.

 After being annexed by the soviet union, Lithuanian nationalist graffiti frequently featured the symbol in protest of the Russian occupation.
-The symbol was so prominent that it was eventually banned by the Soviet Union.
-Today, the symbol is used in several emblems and coats of arms for military institutions in the Republic of Lithuania.
+The symbol was so prominent that the Soviet Union eventually banned it.
+Today, the symbol is used in several emblems and coats of arms for military institutions in Lithuania.

 Symbols Menu: